 After the initial BIT file is loaded, the FPGA generates the public-private key pair.
 The public key is sent to the host which uses it to encrypt a partial BIT file.
-The encrypted partial BIT file is downloaded to the FPGA where it is decrypted and sent to the ICAP to partially reconfigure the FPGA, as shown in Figure 2-6, page 23.
+The encrypted partial BIT file is downloaded to the FPGA where it is decrypted and sent to the ICAP to partially reconfigure the FPGA, as shown in Asymmetric Key Encryption.